-During the current year, the Group has adopted all the new and revised Standards and Interpretations issued by the International Accounting Standards Board (IASB) and the International Financial Reporting Interpretations Committee (IFRIC) of the IASB that are relevant to its operations and effective for the accounting period commencing on January I, 2010.
-The Group has not applied any new IFRS requirements that are not yet effective in 2010.
+During the current year, the Group has adopted all the new and revised Standards and Interpretations issued by the International Accounting Standards Board (IASB) and the International Financial Reporting Interpretations Committee (IFRIC) of the IASB that are relevant to its operations and effective for the accounting period commencing on January 1, 2011.
+The Group has not applied any new IFRS requirements that are not yet effective in 2011.

-The following new standards, interpretations and amendments issued by the International Financial Reporting Interpretations Committee are effective for the current period:
+The following new standards, interpretations and amendments issued by the IASB and the IFRIC are effective for the current period: